MicrosoftDocs/ATADocs/ATPDocs/ata-atp-move-overview.md

 > Import of existing security alerts from ATA to ATP are not supported.
 Make sure to record or remediate all existing ATA alerts before decommissioning the ATA Center.

 - **Decommission the ATA Center**
-    - To reference the Center data after the move, we recommend keeping the center data online for a period of time.
+    - To reference the ATA Center data after the move, we recommend keeping the center data online for a period of time.
 After decommissioning the ATA Center, the number of resources can typically be reduced, especially if the resources are a Virtual Machine.

 - **Back up Mongo DB**
     - If you wish to keep the ATA data indefinitely, [back up Mongo DB](https://docs.microsoft.com/advanced-threat-analytics/ata-database-management#backing-up-the-ata-database).